René Lalique: Glass maker

 Lalique was best known for his creations in glass art.
 In the 1920s, he became noted for his work in the Art Deco style.
 He was responsible for the walls of lighted glass and elegant coloured glass columns which filled the dining room and "grand salon" of the and the interior fittings, cross, screens, reredos and font of St. Matthew's Church at Millbrook in Jersey (Lalique's "Glass Church").

 As part of the Art Nouveau style, many of his jewellery pieces and vases showcase plants, flowers and flowing lines.

 In 1907, Lalique began collaborating with François Coty to design luxury perfume bottles.
-He eventually created hundreds of different models, many of which became iconic, for companies such as Guerlain, Houbigant, Worth, Rogeret et Gallet, D'Orsay, Forvil, and Worth.

 Lalique was also a pioneer in the use of 'pâte-de-verre,' an ancient glassworking technique, which he used to mold ground glass into intricate, lifelike forms in both jewelry and decorative objects.

 Both unique and commercial works of René Lalique are in the collections of a large number of public museums around the world including the Museu Calouste Gulbenkian in Lisbon, the Lalique Museum of Hakone in Japan, the Musée Lalique and the Musée des Arts Décoratifs in France, the Schmuckmuseum Pforzheim in Germany, the Victoria and Albert Museum in London, the Metropolitan Museum and the Corning Museum in New York State, and the Rijksmuseum in Amsterdam.

+Personal life

+Lalique died on 1 May or 5 May 1945, in Paris.
+René Lalique was buried in Père Lachaise Cemetery in Paris, France.
+His daughter Suzanne Lalique was the painter and set designer for the Comédie-Française.
+His son Marc Lalique continued the family business as a glass artist himself.
+It was under his impetus that the Maison Lalique began its transition from glass to crystal in the early 1950s.
+Marc's daughter, Marie Claude-Lalique (b.
+1936), was also a glass maker who died on 14 April 2003 in Fort Myers, Florida.